frequently asked questions

 Bible Study Staffer

-Performs a skit on stage each day
+Performs as a host character on stage each day at camp (script memorization required)

-Preach a kid-friendly sermon every morning and night at camp
+Preaches a kid-friendly sermon every morning and night at camp

-Manage finances and Camp Store merchandise
+Manages finances and Camp Store merchandise

 *At least 1-2 summers experience required